 Oh woe, a university chemistry department is closing.
 “What is to become of British biomedical research?” whine the great and the good of the scientific and medical establishment.
 Michael Rees, the head of the BMA’s medical academics committee, is a laugh a line as he cries: “If this trend of closures continues, it will cut […]

 It takes a professional philosopher to choose, of all the arguments for the existence of some kind of god, the most exquisitely wrong: “A philosophy professor who has been a leading proponent of atheism for more than 50 years has decided that God may exist after all.
-“Antony Flew, 81, now believes scientific evidence supports the […]
+“Antony Flew, 81, now believes scientific evidence supports […]

 I discovered this week that a man for whom I have immense professional admiration possesses a comb-over of apocalyptic awfulness.
 It is not so much a hairstyle as a standing test of his subordinates’ loyalty; an oxbow lake of glossy, hypnotising vanity skirting the rear of his polished head as if in mocking apposition to […]